 The terminal server should match the mode that the license server is using.
-Select Next to continue.

 Role Wizard - Confirm Installation Selections

 The Add Roles Wizard will end with a list of the configurations that will be installed.

 Select Install to add the role(s).
 Once the wizard is finished it will assume the role of a terminal server.